In 1995, the Texas Legislature created the Public Education Grant (PEG)

 No, the school district cannot charge a transfer fee for a PEG transfer.
 They can only charge fees where they have been granted statutory authority to charge fees.

 Links to most lists, dating back to 1995, have been compiled at the PEG Archives page.
-Letters, lists, and other materials dating to 1999 can also be found at the TEA Correspondence site.
-Correspondence prior to 2012 is available on the TEA Correspondence archive site.
+Letters, lists, and other materials dating back to 2013 can also be found at the TEA Correspondence site.
 Most PEG letters were sent in December of each year.